-The Mahia Peninsula is 3 hours North of Napier or roughly 2 hours South of Gisborne.
+Mahia Peninsula is 3 hours North of Napier, or roughly 2 hours South of Gisborne.
 It doesn’t particularly stand out on maps and it never crops up in New Zealand ‘to-do lists’, so how did we come across it?

 I guess you could say we suffer from major FOMO.
-It’s very rare for us to skip driving down a peninsular, even if it doesn’t seem to have much there, because what if it does?
+It’s very rare for us to skip driving down a peninsula, so here’s a roundup of the best activities we found during our little detour down the Mahia Peninsula

 A landscape image of Mahia peninsula golden cliffs at sunset